 - Native shrubs are especially attractive, offering food suited to the birds in your area and adding another layer of cover under taller trees.
 Small birds especially love dense shrubs and hedges where they can hide from predators.
 Thorny brambles, prickly roses, and hawthorn provide a safe haven for them to escape into, while ivy and other dense evergreens make great secluded nesting spots.
 See our list of best shrubs and trees for birds.

-- There are many perennial and annual flowers that are ideal for birdscaping.
+- There are many perennial flowers that are ideal for birdscaping.
 The way a plant presents its seeds is a good indicator of how easy it will be for birds to swoop in for a quick snack.
 Plants that have open-faced flowers or bloom on an upright stalk have seeds that are readliy accessible.

 - In the late fall and wintertime, consider supplementing with bird food.
 Peanuts, sunflower seeds and mixed seed will all be appreciated by small birds in winter, but our go-to choice is fat balls or suet cakes.
 They’re high in saturated fat, which gives birds the energy they need to survive freezing winter temperatures.
 Avoid using fat balls that are sold in nylon mesh bags, as birds’ delicate feet and legs can become trapped.
 You can often buy fat balls loose in tubs or boxes of 50 or more, which works out much cheaper than buying half a dozen at a time.